The day has finally arrived!

 This is a wildcard.
 If you are operating in a visually engaging niche, Pinterest and Instagram are both incredibly powerful.
 If you happen to be able to create small montages of eye-catching images, Instagram is possibly the easiest social media network to gain a big following on.

-Pinterest doesn’t amass followers as quickly, but has been show to have a high conversion rate compared to most other social media platforms.
+Pinterest doesn’t amass followers as quickly but has been shown to have a high conversion rate compared to most other social media platforms.
 In other words, if you can get people to look at your stuff on Pinterest, there’s a relatively high chance they’ll follow it to your site.

 On the other hand, if your niche doesn’t lend itself to pretty pictures, these sites will be of somewhat diminished value to you.
 It’s also important to note that while both Instagram and Pinterest rely primarily on visual content, they are not created equal.
 Pinterest is a great place to share infographics and other more complex posts, while the structure and culture of Instagram reward collages and photographs more strongly.
 Including infographics in your articles is a great way to expand the reach of your content on that platform.